- Peter Guo-hua Fu School of Architecture

 - Curriculum Vitae

 - Applicants are required to upload unofficial transcripts from all universities previously attended.
 If you are recommended for admission you will later be required to supply official transcripts.
 Transcripts in languages other than English or French must be accompanied by an English or French translation provided by the institution issuing the transcript or by a certified translator.
-Please refer to www.mcgill.ca/gradapplicants/apply/ready/submit/upload and www.mcgill.ca/gradapplicants/apply/prepare/checklist/documents.
+Please refer to mcgill.ca/gradapplicants/apply/ready/submit/upload and mcgill.ca/gradapplicants/apply/prepare/checklist/documents.

 - Two confidential letters of reference are required for your application.
-Once you have identified your referees (you must provide a valid institutional email address for each referee), McGill will send them an email asking for a reference in support of your application (Gmail, Yahoo, etc. domains cannot be accepted).
+Once you have identified your referees (you must provide a valid institutional email address for each referee), McGill will send them an email asking for a reference in support of your application.
 Additionally, uploaded letters must be on university or company/business stationery and the referee must indicate his/her position and full contact information at the institution.
-Please refer to www.mcgill.ca/gradapplicants/apply/prepare/checklist/documents.
+Please refer to mcgill.ca/gradapplicants/apply/prepare/checklist/documents.

 - A digital portfolio (PDF format) of not more than 15 MB must be submitted containing at least five examples of the applicant's work.
 Doctoral applicants should submit evidence of research accomplishments, which could, in some cases, replace the portfolio requirement.

-- Writing sample (Post-professional M.Arch. applicants): a recent sample of the applicant’s written work, on any topic (not necessarily within the desired field of graduate study) and not necessarily previously submitted for evaluation or publication.
-OR, Written work (Ph.D. applicants): a sample of the applicant’s written work, drawn from essays, papers, or other work previously submitted for academic evaluation or publication, and falling within the desired field of graduate study.
+- Written work: a sample of the applicant’s written work, drawn from essays, papers, or other work previously submitted for academic evaluation or publication, and falling within the desired field of graduate study.

-* These documents are available in PDF or DOC format on the Peter Guo-hua Fu School of Architecture website.
+* More information is available on the Peter Guo-hua Fu School of Architecture website.

 Application Dates and Deadlines